 History & Background

-With the numbers of certified cancer centres outside of Germany constantly increasing, the German Cancer Society’s certification programme is the largest in Europe.
+With the numbers of certified Cancer Centres outside of Germany constantly increasing, the German Cancer Society’s Certification Programme is the largest in Europe.

 - Collaborations between scientific societies can expand Europe-wide.

 - Smaller countries with only a few certified Centres can compare their results with a large number of centres from different countries and can track their development over time.

 A comprehensive overview of the centres and further information on the certification system can be found here.